maxi-blocks/maxi-blocks/readme.txt

 == MaxiBlocks Theme ==

-The free full site editing theme is coming in January 2024.
-It's going to be epic!
+The free full site editing theme is out soon.

-Everything you need to build amazing websites with menus, headers, footers, blogs, archives like tag, category, author and much more.
+Get everything you need to build amazing websites with menus, headers, footers, blogs, archives like tag, category, author and much more.

 Follow progress and [get sneak peek of the beautiful designs](https://github.com/maxi-blocks/maxi-blocks/issues/5232) (scroll down to see the designs).